Last Updated on 3 months

 What to Do If You’re Stranded in Snow

 Getting stranded in snow can be a frightening experience.
-It’s essential to remain calm and act wisely to ensure your safety.
+To ensure your safety, it’s essential to remain calm and act wisely.
 Here are some crucial steps to follow if you are stranded in your vehicle during a snowstorm.

 “Your car serves as your best shelter during snowstorm.
 Do not attempt to walk in the storm, as you may lose your way and become more vulnerable to the extreme weather conditions.”